 The playing field is enclosed with boards.
 These are not ordinary boards.
 Each player is able to determine his position on the field by snapping his fingers.
 This is why the atmosphere on the field is similar to that on the tennis court.
 There is no noise, because it can only confuse and distract them.
 After only a couple of minutes, it becomes crystal clear that this is a sort of sound arena and that every applause and even a whisper resounds differently in their ears.

-This special form of orientation with the aid of finger snapping and shouting is one of the first techniques that a child learns on blind football training sessions.
+This special form of orientation with the aid of finger snapping and shouting is one of the first techniques that a child learns on blind soccer training sessions.
 During the first few months, the focus is entirely on creating a mental image of the space through hearing.

 The ball is by no means similar to the one we are used to seeing.
 It is filled with small rattles, so it makes a jingling sound when it moves.
 Yes, the ball is actually a sort of a rattle and to a trained ear it produces a completely different sound when it makes contact with the boards, the leg or the head, when it is in the air or when it is rolling on the ground, when it is at a distance of 5 or 20 meters.
 To the rest of us on the stands, it is just a regular ball that rattles as if it were broken.